 2. The Council shall consist of a representative of each Member State at ministerial level, who may commit the government of the Member State in question and cast its vote.

-(Consolidated versions of the Treaty on European Union and the Treaty on the Functioning of the European Union, 2010)
+(Consolidated versions of the Treaties on European Union and the Treaties on the Functioning of the European Union, 2010)

 The representative function of the Ministers shows the intergovernmental character of the body.
 I hope you still remember the counterarguments.